jmcg015/golden_square/takeaway/lib/takeaway.md

 As a customer, so that I can verify that my order is correct I would like to see an itemised receipt with a grand total.

+# BONUS
+As a customer so that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
+Your order was placed and will be delivered before 18:52" after I have ordered.

 # 2. Design the Class System
 class Takeaway
   def initialze